xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

 - EVE library in Python 3.
 Right click on the Start button and open Windows Powershell.
 Type in `pip3 install eve` or `python3 -m pip install eve` to install the library.
 - [MongoDB database](https://www.mongodb.com/try/download/community).
 MongoDB is a database, a very special one that we call it noSQL to distinguish it from traditional SQL databases such as postgreSQL.
 It is more flexible and faster for real-time data and naturally more suitable for web service.
 - [MongoDB Compass](https://www.mongodb.com/try/download/compass).
 MongoDB is a free MongoDB database GUI; you can see the dataset in the MongoDB via MongoDB Compass, and you can also do some simple updating jobs in it.
+You should choose the Zip file version since you do not have to install it.
+All you need to do is unzip it somewhere and open `MongoDBCompass.exe` in the folder.

+The MongoDB part is the most tricky part among the three.
+To test if you successfully install MongoDB, there are several ways to confirm:
+- Test it with your MongoDB Compass.
+Open MongoDB Compass and you should be seeing an *New Connection* window.
+DO NOT enter any address, directly click Connect button.
+If you can see *admin, config, and local* databases showing up, then you are in!
+- See the process with the task manager.
+Find whether there is a *MongoDB Database Server* background processes.
+If there is one, then you should be okay.
+- You can always uninstall and reinstall if it suddenly does not work!

 # Frontend Lab Instruction